jwnfld3/end-to-end-device-management/README.md

 2. Review items like:

-   - **Ensure multifactor authentication is enabled for all users in administrative roles**
+   - **Ensure multifactor authentication is enabled for all users in administrative roles** - Requiring multifactor authentication (MFA) for administrative roles makes it harder for attackers to access accounts.
+Administrative roles have higher permissions than typical users.
+If any of those accounts are compromised, your entire organization is exposed.

-   - **Block Office applications from creating executable content**
+   - **Block Office applications from creating executable content** - Attack Surface Reduction (ASR) rules are the most effective method for blocking the most common attack techniques being used in cyber attacks and malicious software.

-   - **Devices should have vulnerability findings resolved**

-   - **Enable Microsoft Defender Antivirus email scanning**
+This ASR rule prevents Office apps, including Word, Excel, and PowerPoint, from creating executable content.
+This security control is only applicable for machines with Windows 10, version 1709 or later.
+Creating executable content is a typical behavior where malware uses Office as a vector to break out of Office and save malicious code components to disk, where they persist and survive a computer reboot.

+   - **Devices should have vulnerability findings resolved** - Determines the presence of vulnerabilities on one or more devices.
+These vulnerabilities can be used by attackers to facilitate lateral movement within the organization, and gaining access to sensitive data, administrative controls, or other restricted resources.

+   - **Enable Microsoft Defender Antivirus email scanning** - Determines whether Microsoft Defender Antivirus analyze the mail bodies and attachments and scans them for malicious content.
+Not scanning incoming emails and attachments could potentially enable attackers to deliver malicious content and attchments into the organization

 3. Select each recommendation and choose **Remediate** or deploy through Intune